peter1357908/cosc-60-final-project/Protocol.md

 | IPv4 | IPv4 |
 | Value | Value . . . |

-"Type" is a 2-byte value that specifies if the message is a:
+"Type" is a 2-byte value that specifies if the message is a(n):

-*  Request for Information - "0x0001"
+*  Post - "0x0001"
-*  Notification / Post of New Information "0x0101"
+*  Request - "0x0101"
-*  A Download-in-Progress "0x1111"
+*  File-transfer - "0x1111"
-*  An invalid packet response / error response "0x0000"
+*  Indication of error - "0x0000"

 (I included some preliminary byte values for each type, open to change.)

 Where "ID" is a unique/random message id so messages are not repeated.
-Nodes store these ID's in a regurarily cleared cache (every 6 hrs, perhaps) so that if they received a duplicate, flooded message they can ignore it.
+Nodes store these ID's in a regularly cleared cache (every 6 hrs, perhaps) so that if they can ignore/drop a duplicate message.

 Where "Message Length" is the length of the packet, except when the message type is a download, in which case it is the total number of fragments that make up the file.